devsecopsgirl/internship-appsecco/docs/dast.md

 ## Installing the application through Docker

-I firstly cloned the application folder and made a file `Dockerfile`.
+I firstly cloned the application and in cloned folder made a file `Dockerfile`.
 In this I used a node [image](https://hub.docker.com/_/node)
 ```
 nano Dockerfile
 ```